Ramanujan Bigraphs: Cayley Bigraphs

-Each of $S^{1},\ldots,S^{9}$ is a symmetric set of size two, so that $S=\sqcup S^{i}$ is symmetric and $i\colon S\rightarrow\mathbb{N}$ from Definition \ref{def:axioms} is given by $i(j)=j$.
-Let $\Lambda$ be the group generated by $S$ in $PGL_{3}(E)$.
-This group (which is denoted by $\Lambda_{\EE}^{2}$ in Sections 5-8) is a subgroup of $PU_{3}(\Z\left[1/2\right])$, which acts naturally on a certain $(9,3)$-biregular tree $\T$ described in Section \ref{subsec:unitarygroups}.
-It is shown in Section 5 that $\Lambda$ acts simply-transitively on the left vertices of $\T$ (Theorem \ref{thm-simply-transitive}) and explicit computation using Proposition \ref{prop:nbs-crit} shows that for a certain left vertex $v_{0}$ with neighbors $v_{1},\ldots,v_{9}$, each $S^{i}$ sends $v_{0}$ to the two other neighbors of $v_{i}$.
+Each of $S^1,\ldots,S^{9}$ is a symmetric set of size two, so that $S=\sqcup S^i$ is symmetric and $i\colon S\rightarrow \N$ from Definition \ref{def:axioms} is given by $i(j)=j$.
+Let $\Lambda$ be the group generated by $S$ in $PGL_3(E)$.
+This group (which is denoted by $\Lambda_{\EE}^2$ in Sections 5-8) is a subgroup of $PU_3(\Z[1/2])$, which acts naturally on a certain $(9,3)$-biregular tree $\T$ described in Section \ref{subsec:unitarygroups}.
+It is shown in Section \ref{sec:lattices} that $\Lambda$ acts simply-transitively on the left vertices of $\T$ (Theorem \ref{thm-simply-transitive}) and explicit computation using Proposition \ref{prop:nbs-crit} shows that for a certain left vertex $v_0$ with neighbors $v_1,\ldots,v_9$, each $S^i$ sends $v_0$ to the two other neighbors of $v_i$.
 Thus, $CayB\left(\Lambda,\smash{\vec{S}}\right)$ coincides with $\T$ by Theorem \ref{thm:biCay-tree}.
-A special feature of this example is that each $S^{i}\cup\{I\}$ is in fact a subgroup of $\Lambda$.
-Thus, in the presentation of $CayB$ suggested in Remark \ref{rem:R-by-neighbors}, each vertex in the right side of $\T$ is represented by a coset of $S^{i}\cup\{I\}$ in $\Lambda$.
+A special feature of this example is that each $S^i\cup\{I\}$ is in fact a subgroup of $\Lambda$.
+Thus, in the presentation of $CayB$ suggested in Remark \ref{rem:R-by-neighbors}, each vertex in the right side of $\T$ is represented by a coset of $S^i\cup\{I\}$ in $\Lambda$.
 Corollary \ref{cor:biCay-quotient} gives us examples of finite Cayley bigraphs: Let $q\ne2,3$ be a prime, $\F= $ and $\overline{\omega}$ a primitive third root of unity in $\F^{\times}$.
-Let $\phi_{q}\colon PGL_{3}(\Z[\omega])\rightarrow PGL_{3}(\F)$ be the modulo $q$ homomorphism with $\phi_{q}(\omega)=\overline{\omega}$, let $\mathbf{G}_{q}=\phi_{q}(\Lambda)$ and $\Lambda_{q}=\Lambda\cap\ker\phi_{q}$, and let
+Let $\phi_q\colon PGL_3(\Z[\omega])\rightarrow PGL_3(\F)$ be the modulo $q$ homomorphism with $\phi_q(\omega)=\overline{\omega}$, let $\mathbf{G}_q=\phi_q(\Lambda)$ and $\Lambda_q=\Lambda\cap\ker\phi_q$, and let

-where the isomorphism is by Corollary \ref{cor:biCay-quotient}.
-Using again the labeling from Remark \ref{rem:R-by-neighbors}, each right vertex in $X_{\EE}^{2,q}$ is labeled by a coset of some $\phi_{q}(S^{i})\cup1$ in $\mathbf{G}_{q}$, and we obtain the graphs described in .
-Theorem \ref{thm:main-Eis} shows that $\mathbf{G}_{q}$ are classical groups over finite fields, and that $X_{\EE}^{2,q}$ are adj-Ramanujan, but not Ramanujan.
-Furthermore, the group $\mathbf{G}_{q}$ acts transitively on the projective plane over $\F$, or a certain subset of it, as follows:
+where the isomorphism is by Corollary \ref{cor:biCay-quotient}, and Lemma \ref{lem:injective} below shows this is an honest Cayley bigraph.
+Using again the labeling from Remark \ref{rem:R-by-neighbors}, each right vertex in $X_{\EE}^{2,q}$ is labeled by a coset of some subgroup $\phi_q(S^i)\cup\{1\}\leq \mathbf{G}_q$, and we obtain the graphs described in Example \ref{exa:X2q}.
+Theorem \ref{thm:main-Eis} shows that $\mathbf{G}_q$ are classical groups over finite fields, and that $X_{\EE}^{2,q}$ are adj-Ramanujan, but not Ramanujan.
+Furthermore, the group $\mathbf{G}_q$ acts transitively on the projective plane over $\F$, or a certain subset of it, as follows: